-Cisco recommends the following workflow to install and configure IPS/IDS and URL-F security policies for release 18.4:
+To install and configure IPS/IDS and URL-F security policies for release 18.4 requires the following workflow:

-- Create a security policy template for IPS/IDS or URL filtering.
+Task 2: Create a security policy template for IPS/IDS or URL filtering

-- Create a feature profile template for IPS/IDS or URL filtering.
+Task 3: Create a feature profile template for IPS/IDS or URL filtering

 Upload the Cisco Security Virtual Image to vManage